 And here’s what went wrong – terribly wrong!
 Lesson learned: when Shrinky-Dink paper gets hot and starts shrinking, the edges will curl.
 This is normal and okay.
 The only time to step in is when you have a big piece that you’re starting with and the edges curl so much that it curls in and sticks to itself.
 If that goes unchecked you’ll end with this:

 (blush.)
 Okay, that was bad! hahaha!
 But what I figured out is to open the oven when that happens, a potholder in one hand and a spatula in the other, and to ‘beat’ the offending edge until it starts to straighten out again.
 Regular curling is okay.
 Sticking to itself is definitely not okay.

-Here it is, in the oven, with the scary curling going on – but I didn’t have to do anything to this one – it just uncurled on its own (total shrink time is about two minutes at 300*.
+This time the scary curling starts, – but I didn’t have to do anything to this one – it just uncurled on its own (total shrink time is about two minutes at 300*.
 You can go longer than that if you need to.).
 Resist the need to step in unless you’re sure it’s going to stick to itself.
 This one is just fine:

 Here’s one thing to check before you hot-glue the SD onto the clamp.
 Where you want to put the night light – they are polarized plugs (one of the legs is smaller than the other) – you want to figure out if you’re going to be plugging the night light in up or down.
 This is important if you have an image that is obviously one way up (like…if you did a SD of a house, you want to make sure the outlet you plug it into is going to show it right-way up).
 In my home, some of the outlets have the little leg on the left side and some have the little leg on the right side.
 Anyway, just to be sure, take your nightlight to where you’re going to use it and see how it is going to plug in.